Canon EOS R6 Mark III

 Common Features

-• Both cameras have an electronic viewfinder (EVF).
+• Both feature an electronic viewfinder (EVF) with 100% coverage.

-• Both cameras have phase-detection autofocus for photos.
+• Both support AF tracking and phase-detection autofocus for photos and videos.

 Main Differences